usaid-cs/yesterday-i-learned/docker.md

 - To inspect a container, run `docker inspect (id from above)`.
 - If you sign up for a Docker account, you can push your own images onto the repository using `docker push (container name e.g. foo/bar)`.
 - The advantage Vagrant has over Docker is: [full isolation](https://www.upguard.com/articles/docker-vs-vagrant).
 Docker cannot guarantee the virtual hardware that the environment gets.
+- Minikube can be started using `minikube start`.
+Minikube runs a docker cluster inside a VM, so it may take a while.

 ## [`Dockerfile`](https://docs.docker.com/get-started/part2/#define-a-container-with-a-dockerfile)